Escaping a Polygon: Multiple Escapers and Pursuers

 \subsection{Slow Pursuers}

-This section revisits the polygon (exterior or moat) model where $n_\escaper=1$.
-When there was only one pursuer, it only made sense to consider cases where the pursuer was faster than the escaper; if the pursuer is the same speed as the escaper or slower and there is any convex vertex in the escaper domain, an escaper standing near it can win.
-With multiple pursuers, a similar strategy allows the escaper to win if the pursuers are strictly slower.
-However, the case where the escaper and the pursuers have the same speed becomes interesting.
+In this section, we prove some simple results about pursuers running slower than or equal speed to the escapers, i.e., the speed ratio $r \leq 1$.
+Assume the polygon model (exterior or moat).
+First we show that the escaper always wins for $r < 1$:

-\begin{theorem} For finitely many pursuers whose speed is strictly less than the escaper's ($r < 1$), the escaper wins in a polygonal domain $P$. \end{theorem} \begin{proof} The intuition in this result is simple.
+\begin{proposition} For finitely many pursuers whose speed is strictly less than the escaper's ($r < 1$), the escaper wins in a polygonal domain $P$. \end{proposition} \begin{proof} The intuition is as follows.
 When close to an edge, the escaper can outrun a single pursuer and escape.
 Thus there must be other pursuers nearby to catch the escaper.
 However, how close they need to be depends on how close the escaper is to the edge, and thus the escaper can force the pursuers to guard an arbitrarily small portion of an edge.
 Once clustered the escaper can outrun the whole group and escape.
 We now formalize such a strategy and show there is always a region of the polygon in which it can be executed.

 First we describe the escaper strategy.
 Let $R$ be a $\delta\times\Delta$ rectangle (i) contained in $P$, and (ii) whose edge of length $\Delta$ is contained by the longest edge $e$ of $P$.
 We determine $\Delta$ later as a function of $\delta$.
 We choose $\delta$ to be small enough to satisfy properties (i) and (ii).
 Without loss of generality, $e$ is horizontal and the interior of $P$ is above $e$.
 We define some points $\{u_1, \ldots, u_{m+1}\}$ of interest on the upper edge of $R$ called \defn{threat points}.
 Make $u_1$ (respectively, $u_{m+1}$) the upper left (respectively, upper right) corner of $R$ and place the remaining $u_i$ so that the distance between consecutive points is the same.
 For each threat point $u_i$, we denote by $u_i'$ its vertical projection on $e$.
 The escaper starts at the upper left corner of $R$ and will move to the right at full speed.
 At each threat point $u_i$, the escaper checks whether they can win by running to $u_i'$ at full speed.
 We show that this will be the case for at least one of the threat points, thus the escaper wins.